onlinecity/gatewayapi-docs/docs/kannel.rst

 ==========

 For this APIs you need a set of credentials.
 These are different from the OAuth API the Rest API uses.
-You'll find them in the dashboard, under Settings.
+You'll find them in the dashboard, under "API".

 We use the term Kannel API, because this is an API designed specifically for the Open Source Kannel SMS Gateway.
 It uses the Kannel--HTTP--Kannel interface,